sabinedijt/utils/README.md

 ## jqPoller
-This is a poller like qubit's core poller, but instead of using qubit's jQuery, it used the jquery you might already have implemented in your website, to prevent double loading of jQuery.
-Ask qubit about possibly removing the jQuery from their core for your website.
+This is a poller like Qubit's core poller, but instead of using Qubit's jQuery, it used the jquery you might already have implemented in your website, to prevent double loading of jQuery.
+Ask Qubit about possibly removing the jQuery from their core for your website.
-You can call it in the same way as the qubit poller using
+You can call it in the same way as the Qubit poller using
 ```
 window.globalQBCode.jqpoller(elementArray, function(the callback elements you want to use){
 //do something with your callback elements if you want